 Also located in St. George’s, at the end of Silk Alley, you’ll find Pilot Darrell’s Square, named for James Darrell, one of Bermuda’s most legendary seamen.
 While he was a enslaved, he earned fame for expertly piloting the 74-gun HMS Resolution through the treacherous reefs off of Bermuda in 1795.
 Fame wasn’t all he earned, though.
 The powers that be were so impressed with his superior navigation skills that Darrell was granted his freedom after his daring feat.
 He subsequently bought a house in what is now Pilot Darrell’s Square, becoming the first documented black homeowner in Bermuda.
 His direct descendants still reside there.

 The Bermuda Heritage Museum highlights the social, cultural and political achievements of black Bermudians.
-During your visit, you’ll learn the history of Cup Match (the two-day cricket game celebrated during the Emancipation and Somers Day holidays), Bermudian black lodges, and the 1959 Theatre Boycott, the event that ultimately ended segregation in Bermuda.
+During your visit, you’ll learn the history of Cup Match (the a two-day cricket game match which includes a public holiday celebrated celebrating during the Bermuda’s Emancipation and Somers Day holidays), Bermudian black lodges and the 1959 Theatre Boycott, the event that ultimately ended segregation in Bermuda.

 Bridge House Gallery / State House

 This beautiful structure in the heart of St. George’s dates back centuries, and served as a home to some prominent Bermudians, including a governor.
 Now the site of a gallery full of island-inspired works of art, the house was likely built by enslaved labourers.

 Jeffrey's Cave, Spittal Pond